tomwillfixit/wine-builder/README.md

 # Wine Builder

 These scripts may be useful for someone.

-Use a Docker image to build and patch Wine.
+Use a Docker image to build and patch 32 bit Wine.

 ```
 make wine